One Mom's Heartfelt Letter to Her Pre-Baby Self - Baby Chick

 Remember when you said, “I would never be a housewife.
 I don’t understand women who choose to stay at home.”

 Ummm.
 Yeah.
 About that.
 You will one day stay at home.
 And while it isn’t something you ever thought you would do, I promise, it will be one of your favorite things you ever did.
-So you may want to keep your mouth closed on that one too.
+So you may also want to keep your mouth closed on that one.
 And know that each phase of life involves growth and change.
 It’s hard to imagine where you will be at each phase, so be open to growth.
 And never say never.

 And as far as using your mind, having children will push you to grow and use your mind like you never imagined.
 It will make you think about things you never knew you could . . . like what you would do if a ball of fire fell from the sky in front of your baby.
 (P.S.
 Your future plan for that will be running full force toward the fireball and stopping it with your she-woman mommy strength love that pretty much will feel like it could stop anything.)
-And seeing them grow and give back to the world will feel like your biggest accomplishment yet, so know giving back comes from your future babies, too.
+Seeing them grow and give back to the world will feel like your biggest accomplishment yet, so know giving back comes from your future babies, too.

 It is as good as you imagine and then some.
-You will know new love when you hold them for the first time after delivery, when you preciously watch their little chest rising up and down while they sleep and when you hear your toddler refer to himself in the first person for everything he does.
+You will know new love when you hold them for the first time after delivery when you preciously watch their little chest rising up and down while they sleep, and when you hear your toddler refer to himself in the first person for everything he does.
 Your heart will melt EVERY.
 TIME.
 So don’t be scared of the challenges.
 They ARE worth it.

 The women who love motherhood most are the ones who know that, like anything in life, part of the beauty of motherhood is that it does push you to grow and will challenge you in ways you never knew possible.
 When you think it feels hard, just know you’re doing something right.
 Remember, we most appreciate things that reveal our limitations and strengths all at once.
 And motherhood will.